 How can I activate COD as a payment option?

-COD is automatically activated for Philippines, Thailand, Indonesia, Malaysia, and Vietnam.
+COD is automatically activated if you sell in the Philippines, Thailand, Indonesia, Malaysia, and Vietnam.
 In Singapore, it’s still under discussion whether it should be automatically activated.

 In case you want to deactivate COD, I recommend you to contact your Lazada account manager as their Opt-out form is currently not available.